dougtq/glue-cli/omni/readme.md

-# omni CLI
+# OMNI CLI

-A CLI for omni.
+A CLI for OMNI.

 ## Customizing your CLI